RetendoNetwork/.github/profile/README.md

 # Retendo Network
-- Retendo Network is a recreation of online service for Nintendo Wii U, 3DS and soon Switch.
+- Retendo Network is a recreation of online service for Nintendo 2DS/3DS, Nintendo Wii U and soon for Nintendo Switch.
 - This project is open source (If you want see the source code of the Miiverse recreation of Retendo Network, you can go [here](https://github.com/InnoverseTeam)).

 # Teams